Der Januskopf: Release and reception

-Advertisement for the film Der Januskopf under the title Schrecken in the magazine Lichtbild-Bühne, published June 5, 1920.
+Advertisement for the film Der Januskopf under the title Schrecken in the magazine Lichtbild-Bühne, published 5 June 1920.

 The film had a trade preview under the title Schrecken in late April 1920.
-According to review from this period, the characters names are given as Jekyll rather than Jeskyll.
+According to a review from this period, the character's name is Jekyll rather than Jeskyll.
 On the trade preview from April 1920, the film received praise from publications Lichtbild-Bühne and Film-Kurier, both specifically noting Conrad Veidt's performance.
-Following a screening on June 20, a critic in Neue Kino-Rundschau declared that the film "belongs to the best that German film art has produced.
+Following a screening on 20 June, a critic in Neue Kino-Rundschau declared that the film "belongs to the best that German film art has produced.
 The direction by F.W.
 Murnau is a textbook example and Konrad [sic] Veidt gives an unsurpassed masterly performance."

-The production company Lipow-Film struck a distribution deal with Decla-Bishop due to the popular response the previews.
-When Schrecken premiered at Berlin's Marmorhaus-Lichtspiele on August 26, 1920, it had a new title of Der Januskopf and was subtitled eine Tragödie am Rande der Wirklichkeit (lit.
+The production company Lipow-Film struck a distribution deal with Decla-Bioscop due to the popular response to the previews.
+When Schrecken premiered at Berlin's Marmorhaus-Lichtspiele on 26 August 1920, it had a new title of Der Januskopf and was subtitled eine Tragödie am Rande der Wirklichkeit (lit.
 'A Tragedy on the Border of Reality').
 In this version, the characters of Dr. Jekyll and Mr. Hyde are changed to Dr. Warren and Mr. O'Connor respectively.

-Following the films premiere, Rhodes and Kaffenberger found the industry reviews to be "overwhelmingly positive" with Lichtbild-Bühne finding the film to be "a great success on account of its breathtaking suspense, and that Conrad Veidt is to be heartily congratulated for his unsurpassable, masterful performance." while Der Film stated it was "fabulously suspenseful," with "superb" acting and "excellent" cinematography.
-Another review in Erste Internationale Film-Zeitung went on to say the film recalled The Cabinet of Dr. Caligari and that "generally speaking, one can say that this new drama is equal to Caligari, and even outdoes it in a few gripping scenes" and that Veidt "has completely outdone himself – and all his previous performances."
+Following the film's premiere, Rhodes and Kaffenberger found the industry reviews to be "overwhelmingly positive", with Lichtbild-Bühne finding the film to be "a great success on account of its breathtaking suspense, and that Conrad Veidt is to be heartily congratulated for his unsurpassable, masterful performance", while Der Film stated it was "fabulously suspenseful", with "superb" acting and "excellent" cinematography.
+Another review in Erste Internationale Film-Zeitung went on to say the film recalled The Cabinet of Dr. Caligari and that "generally speaking, one can say that this new drama is equal to Caligari, and even outdoes it in a few gripping scenes", and that Veidt "has completely outdone himself – and all his previous performances."

+Lichtbild-Bühne reported that the film was popular with German audiences, stating the film "has achieved widespread success, which we had predicted".